RomanPanaget/stencil-calendar/README.md

-# yooncil
+# Yooncil
-A fancy date picker developed with StencilJs and Ionic
+A fancy date picker developed with StencilJs and Ionic - recruitment process from YOOBIC.

+## Run the project

+Run `npm i && npm start`